andy5995/vs-fltk/docs/static-templates.md

-Static templates are extremely contained programs that a preprocessor can use to transform an input data XML into a final XML file.
-In the context of `vs` these final files will be either components or apps.
+Static templates are extremely simple programs serving as preprocessor to transform an input data XML into a derived XML file.
+This program is also expressed in XML.
+Whithin the context of `vs`, these derived files will be either components or apps.
-When dealing with XML the most common preprocessor is XSLT, and I briefly considered using it for this project as it is.
-I decided against for two main reasons:
+Dealing with XML, the most common and widespred preprocessor is XSLT.
+It was briefly considered for this project, but discarded for few reasons:

 - The rest of the project is based on `pugixml`, while the only XSLT 1.0 implementation which is decently licensed is [libxslt](https://gitlab.gnome.org/GNOME/libxslt) based on [libxml2](https://gitlab.gnome.org/GNOME/libxml2).
-  Because of that, its integration would have been quite wasteful, requiring an additional serialization and parsing.
+  Because of that, its integration would have been quite wasteful, requiring an additional serialization and parsing to go from one library to the next.
-- The scope of XSLT, even in its very first version is too wide and somewhat verbose.
+- The scope of XSLT, even in its very first version is too wide, verbose and not always easy to decode from its syntax.
-- I am trying to match the features set and syntax of the equivalent dynamic components that will be offered at some point in the standard library.
-A custom implementation ensures they are mostly aligned.
+- At some point `vs` will come with dynamic native components matching in behaviour the extended tagsused in the preprocessor program.
+A custom implementation ensures they can be seamlessly replaced when needed.

-As a result, `vs` vendors its own XSLT-ish preprocessor that can be used as a build step for any component or fragment inside the supported xml files.
+As a result, `vs` vendors its own XSLT-ish preprocessor.
+Still, nothing about its semantics or syntax is directly tied to `vs`; as such, it can be used for standalone applications as well.

+## Usage
+In general there are two files involved:
+- the static dataset contains any data needed for the generation of the final component.
+For vs, its root must be `<vs:sdata>` and provide a `s:template` attribute pointing to the actual component template.
+The conventional extension, like normal components, is `.vs`.
+- the template itself, containing a `vs` tree structure and entities in the `s` namespace as well.
+Its conventional extension is `.tvs`.
+These files shall never be used as components themselves.

+When importing or using a component which requires processing, its static dataset is used.

-## Examples
+### Examples

 ## Syntax

 ### Path expressions
+Expression are used to use elements and properties in the tree structure of the static dataset from the template.
+Their definition and usage is purposefully restricted to prevent arbitrary code to be run.
+This is the list of all feasible value

-- String, for expressions starting with `#`
+- String, automatically cast for expressions starting with `#`
-- Integers, for expressions starting with a digit, `+`, `-` or `.`
+- Integers, automatically cast for expressions starting with a digit, `+`, `-` or `.`
-- Local paths, `$/.../`
+- Local paths, `$/.../`. `$` is used to mark the nearest named spope being visited.
-- Local paths ending with a property, `$/...~prop-name`
+- Local paths leading to a property/attribute, `$/...~prop-name`
-- Paths with arbitrary prefix `{var-name}/.../` where `var-name`is searched for in symbols
+- Paths with arbitrary prefix `{var-name}/.../` where `var-name`is searched for and resolved from the symbols' stack.
-- As before, but ending with a property, `{var-name}/...~prop-name`
+- As before, but ending with a property/attribute, `{var-name}/...~prop-name`
-- Absolute paths. `/.../`
+- Absolute paths. `/.../` starting with `/`.
-- Absolute paths resolving in a property `/...~prop-name`
+- Absolute paths resolving in a property/attribute `/...~prop-name`

+There are also two special properties:
-- Access to the text of an element: `...~!txt`
+- Special access to the property`~!txt` to get the node text.
-- Access to the name of an element: `...~!tag`
+- Special access to the element's name via `~!tag`

-  No other combination or format is allowed.
+No further combination or format is allowed, and if used they might lead to undefined behaviour.
+However the preprocessor should not result in exceptions.

 ### Operators for elements
+Operators acting over elements will use information from the current static data subpath to further generate a parametrized version of what shown in their children on the template tree.

 #### `for-range`